 Silk for the Feed Dogs by Jackie Mallon

-“The book is a must-read for budding Fashion Designers as it gives a behind the scene glimpse into the real world of fashion, for Fashion designers, who will relate to Jackie’s words, trials, tribulations and successes, and for Fashion Lovers who seek a great read. …Insightful, fun and full of ‘ah that’s what it would’ve been like’ moments.” —The Life of Stuff
+“The book is a must-read for budding Fashion Designers as it gives a behind-the-scenes glimpse into the real world of fashion, for Fashion designers who will relate to Jackie’s words, trials, tribulations and successes, and for Fashion Lovers who seek a great read. …Insightful, fun and full of ‘ah that’s what it would’ve been like’ moments.” —The Life of Stuff

 Francesca by Donald Finnaeus Mayo